 Nestled in the heart of New England, Boston is a great launchpad for day trips to explore the best of the region.
 It’s one of the few places where you can see skyscrapers, hit the beach, hike mountains, and explore historic settlements all in one day.
-As a native Bostonian, people often ask me about the best day trips from Boston.
-The truth is, there’s so much to see near the city that it’s hard to narrow down just a few day trip ideas.
-So instead of just choosing a handful, here’s a round-up of the 15 best day trips from Boston.
+As a native Bostonian, people often ask me about day trips from Boston.
+The truth is, there’s so much to see near the city that it’s hard to narrow down just a few day trip ideas in Massachusetts.
+So instead of just choosing a handful, here’s a round-up of the 17 best day trips from Boston.
 I listed them in order of their proximity to the city.

 Looking for somewhere cool to stay in/around Boston?
 Check out these amazing Airbnbs in Massachusetts!

 Just across the Charles River from Boston is an equally unique and historically significant city called Cambridge.

 Cambridge is best known for its world-class universities, namely Harvard and MIT.
 You can easily spend half the day exploring these prestigious campuses, each offering beautiful architecture, spacious parks, and interesting museums.
 Afterwards, make your way to places like Harvard Square and Central Square, where you can grab a drink or bite to eat.
 If you wish, take something to go and find a nice spot on the Charles River, preferably with a view of the Boston skyline.
 It’s especially beautiful during the fall foliage months once the leaves change color.

 In Cambridge, there’s truly no shortage of cool cultural and historical sights, which can even rival those across the river in Boston.
 I recommend spending at least a day here, if not longer, which is why I decided to include Cambridge on this list of the best day trips from Boston.